maxhayne/distributed-file-system/README.md

 The *ChunkServer* is responsible for storing chunks, sending heartbeat messages, and serving chunks to the *Client*.
 It stores its chunks in the */tmp* directory, in a folder it creates after successfully registering called *ChunkServer-#* (the # being its identifier).

 The *Client* is responsible for taking commands from the user, and storing and retrieving files from the DFS.
 Storage and retrieval operations are complex and require coordinated communication between both the *Controller* and the *ChunkServers*.
-All files read from the DFS are stored by the *Client* in folder it creates called *reads*, located in directory where the project was compiled.
+All files read from the DFS are stored by the *Client* in a folder it creates called *reads*, located in the directory where the project was run from.

 ## Two techniques for fault-tolerance
 This project uses two techniques to achieve fault-tolerance -- **erasure coding** and **replication**.